 Western countries cautiously observed the rapidly burgeoning independence movements in the Baltic countries.
-In the summer of 1989, diplomats from Spain, presiding over the European Community, highlighted the Western world's dilemma in dealing with the Baltic issue.
-"The Western world faces an obvious contradiction: either forfeit the opportunity to support the Baltic States, thereby violating established principles of non-recognition of incorporation or openly endorse the Baltic countries' for auest independence, diminishing Gorbachev's manoeuvrability and introducing challenges new to perestroika."23
+In the summer of 1989, diplomats from Spain, presiding the European Community, over highlighted the Western world's dilemma in dealing with the Baltic issue.
+"The Western world faces an obvious contradiction: either forfeit the opportunity to support the Baltic States, thereby violating established principles of non-recognition of incorporation or openly endorse the countries' Baltic quest for independence, diminishing Gorbachev's manoeuvrability and introducing challenges new to perestroika."23

-The West feared potential repercussions of Baltic independence, such as the fall of Gorbachev, a military coup, the dissolution of the Soviet Union, civil wars, refugee influx, nuclear threats, and economic crises.
+The West feared potential repercussions of Baltic independence, such as the fall of Gorbachev, a military coup, the dissolution of the Soviet Union, civil wars, refugee influx, nuclear proliferation, and economic crises.

 Finnish President Mauno Henrik Koivisto echoed these concerns in a letter to U.S. President George H.W.
-Bush on September 19, 1989: "The Baltic nations have managed to win many, even some surprising, concessions from Moscow.
-We're afraid that at some point they may go too far and thus jeopardize not only the improvement of their situation but also the ongoing process in a wider context."24
+Bush on September 19, 1989: "The Baltic peoples have succeeded in wresting many, partly astonishing concessions from Moscow.
+Our fear is that they might at some point go too far and thus jeopardize not only the improvement of their own situation but also the ongoing process in the larger context."24